Filters

 # Boolean Filter

-You generate one running bin/rails generate avo:filter featured_filter
+You generate one running bin/rails generate avo:filter featured_filter creating a filter configuration file.

 class FeaturedFilter < Avo::Filters::BooleanFilter